quic/riscv-elf-psabi-quic-extensions/GOVERNANCE.md

 # Governance

-This project for the template specification is governed by the Documentation SIG.
+This specification extension is governed by the RISC-V Toolchain Team at Qualcomm.

-The group can be joined by RISC-V members at: https://lists.riscv.org/g/sig-documentation.

-Mailing list archives are available at: https://lists.riscv.org/g/sig-documentation/topics.

-**_NOTE:_** PROJECTS BUILT USING THE TEMPLATE SHOULD UPDATE THE ABOVE TEXT AS-NEEDED.
+There are no public meetings of this team, but questions are accepted via this repository.